songchunlin/en/_posts/2016-05-26-Organic-Carbon-Decomposition-and-Water-Retention-Time.md

 In addition, the authors calculated the concomitant changes in WRT of water body in a 2 degrees warmer world.
 The estimated future redistribution of the organic carbon decay rates shows a decrease in the Mediterranean biome (around −13%) and an increase in the boreal and tundra biomes (around 10%).

-**More information:** Núria Catalán, Rafael Marcé, Dolly N. Kothawala & Lars.
-J. Tranvik.
-Organic carbon decomposition rates controlled by water retention time across inland waters.
+**More information:** Núria Catalán et al. Organic carbon decomposition rates controlled by water retention time across inland waters.
 Nature Geoscience 9, 501–504 (2016), doi:[10.1038/ngeo2720](http://www.nature.com/ngeo/journal/vaop/ncurrent/full/ngeo2720.html).